Zafuzi/tidepool/README.md

     - make sure to click `save and view page` at the bottom to make your project visible to butler
         - you can set the project to `draft` to keep others from viewing your project.

-## UNIX ONLY AUTOMATION
+## deployment

 - Edit `deploy.sh` and change username to your itch username and gameName to your games unique id from above
-- run `./deploy.sh -p` the -p flag will attempt to upload to butler
+- run `npm run deploy` which will build the project and upload to butler
+    - or manually: `npm run build` then `./deploy.sh -p`
     - optionally use `./deploy.sh -c -p` the `-c` will clean your local `dist` folder before generating the new package